 This is a web site dedicated to the history and battlefields of the Great War 1914-1918 and provides information about the war and on how to visit the battlefields in France and Flanders.
-It complements the research and tour guide operation of Paul Reed [military historian and author of several books in the 'Battleground Europe' series published by Pen & Sword] [CEF Study Group - Aug 2022] [Also see a sample of Podcasts listed in Chapter 29]
+It complements the research and tour guide operation of Paul Reed [military historian and author of several books in the 'Battleground Europe' series published by Pen & Sword.
+The website is also transitioning into more Podcasts.
+[CEF Study Group - March 2025].

-http://battlefields1418.50megs.com/
+https://oldfrontline.co.uk/